Henry laying in bed at 6 am, waking from a dream, he dreamed he was a full blown narrative writer who worked at it.

 Awake with a taste in his mouth of what he wasn’t and what he was, feeling like, a slothful and sullen shadow of a writer.

-Henry busted up plenty too, the insides bleeding again, the spirit-maggot eating his guts away, he felt shameful and inadequate.
+Henry busted up plenty too, the insides bleeding again, the soul-maggot eating his guts away, he felt shameful and inadequate.

 William F. Burroughs called it a parasitic being—

 “Every man has inside himself a parasitic being who is acting not at all to his advantage.”

 Henry after reading Burroughs take on it, point blankly, matter of factly, without prevarication, scared shitless and wondering—should I be worried?

 Henry soul-bound and circumscribe saying “I don’t give a shit.” " I don't give a shit" the salt of the earth, the armor that the dreaded soul maggot couldn't penetrate.